sazadeh/SVM-Breast-Cancer-Database/README.md

 After training the model,  we make the HeatMap for Test Accuracies and then we have an evaluation model..

 The Heatmap figure shows that  the accuracy will decrease when degree of Polynomial kernel increased,also it seems when d is 1 we have better accuracy while increasing the C value and it can lead to overfitting.
-So based on the above figure the best C will be 0.001 and degree will be 1 and the gamma is 10. when we calculate the accuracy It will be around 96%.
+So based on the above figure the best C will be 0.001 and degree will be 1 and the gamma is 10.
+When we calculate the accuracy, it will be around 96%.